Pier First class zenlike corridors

 I headed to the Retreat, where I was greeted by two friendly ladies at the reception.
 There were a few massage options, but I didn’t get a chance to take a picture of it.

-Anyway, the neck & shoulder massage seemed appealing so I booked a half hour slot 20 minutes later, giving me enough time to take a shower.
-I was informed that there were quite a few days rooms that were free so I did not need to book.
+At the reception I was informed that there were quite a few days rooms that were free so I did not need to book.

 Both the receptions spoke English well enough, but it wasn’t clear if I should go back to reception for massage, if someone will come get me, or what, so when I asked, they handed me a buzzer.